 #5 – Dynamically organize the database

-You can use GF Unique ID to dynamically organize the generated database.
+You can use GF Unique ID to dynamically organize the generated database for your CRM contacts.
 This perk automatically generates alphanumeric, numeric, or sequential values for each entry when a contact form is submitted.
-This is particularly useful for businesses that need a simple yet effective way to keep their customer’s database organized.
+This is particularly useful for businesses that need a simple yet effective way to keep their customer database organized.

 Bonus: more ways to use Gravity Perks to enhance your Gravity Forms CRM integration

 Here are some additional ways you can use Gravity Perks with your Gravity Forms CRM integration:

 - Send notifications to customers.
 The GF Email Users perk lets you send notifications to customers who submitted a specific form on your WordPress website.

 - Populate customer information based on previous submissions.
 You can use GF Easy Passthrough to dynamically populate customer information based on their previous form submissions.
 It’s a simple and easy way to speed up subsequent form submissions by auto-populating common fields like the customer’s name, email address, phone number, and billing address.